1890s African rinderpest epizootic: West Africa

 In addition to Eastern and Southern Africa, rinderpest also spread across West Africa and decimated the cattle of the Hausa-Fulani people.
 80–90% of all the cattle of the Fulani died.
-Rinderpest is believed to have arrived in the Ouaddaï Region by 1891, and Parfait-Louis Monteil's expedition into West Africa encountered "cattle plague" in what is now Dori, Burkina Faso, in April 1891.
+Rinderpest is believed to have arrived in the Ouaddaï Region by 1891, and Parfait-Louis Monteil's expedition into West Africa encountered "cattle plague" in what is now Dori, Burkina Faso in April of 1891.
 In French West Africa and German Cameroon, 98% of all the cattle in the region had died.
 In Hausa, the epizootic was referred to as "sannu," from an Hausa greeting of sympathy.
 The devastating loss of cattle of the Fulani is said to have driven many of the Fulani insane, where Fulani cattle owners were said to have left their families and wandered unclothed, looking for their dead cattle.
 The disease had a long-effect on the nomadic lifestyle and economy of the Fulani.
 It returned and killed cattle during the years 1913–14 and 1919–20.
 As late as 1944, the Fulani believed that their new cattle, which they had obtained by buying expensive unborn calves, were inferior to the cattle of the pre-rinderpest time.